DockerDemos/vm-docker-bench/README.md

 ![Graph of Control System, Sysbench Max Prime tests (100): 200 Second CPU Usage sample](/raw-results/control-CPU_cpu.png?raw=true "Graph of Control System, Sysbench Max Prime tests (100): 200 Second CPU Usage sample")

+This graph demonstrates a sampling of the CPU usage at the start of, and during, some of the Sysbench CPU usage tests.
+There are a few peaks evident at the start while the Docker image is downloaded, but the results are very predictable after the actual tests start.
+Each of the valleys you see in the _user_ load is the end of that max prime test.
+The corresponding red _system_ spikes are where the kernel takes over as Docker destroys the container and starts a new one.
+That pattern carried out over the full 100 runs with very little variation.

 ![Graph of Control System, Sysbench Max Prime tests (100): Memory Usage](/raw-results/control-CPU_mem.png?raw=true "Graph of Control System, Sysbench Max Prime tests (100): Memory Usage")

+This graph displays the memory used by the control system over the entirety of the 100 run max prime test (as opposed to the sample, above.)
+There is a bit of an interesting result here with the memory usage graph for the 100 max prime test.
+The amount of cached and used RAM grew, slowly, over the course of the run.

 ![Graph of Control System, Sysbench Max Prime tests (100): Total Time for Test](/raw-results/control-CPU_cpu-time.png?raw=true "Graph of Control System, Sysbench Max Prime tests (100): Total Time for Test")

+This graph shows the time required to run each of the max prime tests in the 100 containers on the control system.
+Of note is the time scale (in seconds) on the vertical axis.
+Despite the appearance of the graph, the time taken for each test is incredibly consistent - there's only about 1/10 of a second in variance.

 ##Acknowledgements##